AnaghaNair/WeatherForecastJavaCucumber/README.md

 Test Types
 -----------------------
 There are 3 types of tests available in this framework.
+1. @HealthCheck --> This will run a test to check whether the application is up and running fine.
 [Use tags= "@HealthCheck" in "RunTest.java"]
-1. @HealthCheck --> This will run a test to check whether the application is up and running fine.[Use tags= "@Smoke" in "RunTest.java"]
-2. @Smoke --> This will test the basic functionality of the application for a minimum set of data.[Use tags= "@Regression" in "RunTest.java"]
+2. @Smoke --> This will test the basic functionality of the application for a minimum set of data.
+[Use tags= "@Smoke" in "RunTest.java"]
 3. @Regression --> This will run all the tests.
+[Use tags= "@Regression" in "RunTest.java"]

 Running the failed Test cases
 -----------------------------
 After the test execution the failed test scenarios will be captured into the rerun.txt file under target/HTML-Report folder.
 These failed test cases can be executed again by running the ReRunFailedTests.java class.

 Test Report